Ginsburg missing Supreme Court arguments for 1st time

 Court spokeswoman Kathy Arberg said Monday the 85-year-old Ginsburg is continuing to recuperate and work from home after doctors removed two cancerous growths from her left lung odn Dec.
 21.

-Ginsburg was discharged from a New York hospital on Christmas day.
+Ginsburg was discharged from a New York hospital on Dec.
+25.

 Ginsburg had two earlier cancer surgeries in 1999 and 2009 that did not cause her to miss court sessions.
 She also has broken ribs on at least two occasions.